found and lost

 I have got a little face covering.

-Every couple of days, she breaks her leg wrenching
+Every couple of days, my mother breaks her leg wrenching

 and doesn’t have transport.

 Her femur was bearing up after a full week

 Who knows setbacks and various bits of wood!

 Scared about special permission and progress, and the near future.